KansasCityWomeninTechnology/LearningResources/glossary.md

 **Server-Side** - One piece of the client-server relationship.
 Typically a remote server reachable from the user's local computer.
 Responsible for serving content to the client or processing and storing data.

-**Syntax** - The 'grammar' of a coding language.
+**Syntax** - The 'grammar' of a coding language (the format for how you write a specific code statement).
 Some languages use ('), some use (") and so forth.
 Poor syntax can prevent your programs from running.

 **User Experience (UX)** - Optimizing workflow and enhancing user satisfaction by improving the interaction between the consumer and the product.
 Enhancements are typically guided by scientific research and testing and may include things such as reducing the number of clicks it takes to accomplish a task.